machdyne/zeitlos/README.md

 4. Boot the kernel by pressing 'b'.

-5. Load an app using xfer and start a new process (for example `sw/apps/blinky.bin`):
+5. Use the process upload command which loads an app into memory using xfer and starts a new process (for example `sw/apps/blinky.bin`):

 ```
 > pu